APogue/APogue.github.io/pages/about.md

 **The Turning Point**

 Engineering was really the turning point for me in critical thinking.
 I wasn’t a typical engineer growing up.
 The simple mechanisms I came across in everyday life were a mystery to me and I thought they'd remain that way.
-In college I found I excelled in math and science, subjects fundamental to robotics engineering.
-At one point I took a course that was hands-on and required me to implement theory on a robot I built myself.
+When I went to college I found I excelled in math and science, subjects fundamental to robotics engineering.
+At one point I took a course in digital control that was hands-on and required me to implement theory on a robot I built myself.
 This was my first introduction to robotics but I was amazed by how much I could to do with so little background.
 After spending some time in a robotics lab, I decided to pursue robotics, but it wasn’t smooth sailing from there.
 Certain principles in robotic design were still lost on me, mechanisms looked crude in form---the details and nuances of their purpose remained a mystery.
 I was frustrated but looked again and again, hoping to see beyond the surface.
 After some time, like a foreign language,